liftbridge-io/liftbridge/documentation/concepts.md

 on every publish request.
 The server may check and only approve message that has correct `ExpectedOffset`.
 It faciliates the control when multiple clients publish to the same stream.

-This feature enables complex design such as :
+This feature enables complex use cases such as:

-- Idempotemt publish
+- Idempotent publish
 - Use the stream as commitlog

 This behavior may be enabled by [*configuration*](./configuration.md)